‘Why no striker?’ – ‘patience’ needed at Chelsea

 Last updated on .From the section Chelsea

-Chelsea have spent more than £500m on bringing in 17 new players during the last two transfer windows but the lack of a clinical striker was made painfully clear as the Blues failed to score in a 0-0 draw with Fulham on Friday.
+Chelsea have spent more than £500m on 17 new players during the past two transfer windows but the lack of a clinical striker was made painfully clear in a 0-0 draw with Fulham on Friday.

 Pierre-Emerick Aubameyang, Chelsea's only fit number nine, has been left out of the club's Champions League squad and did not feature at all against the Cottagers as a number of big-money arrivals made their debuts.